faisaldarbar/faisaldarbar.github.io/content/posts/first-vercel-project-setup-journey.md

 ### 🔗 GitHub: Repository Removal

-* I had granted Vercel access to all my GitHub repositories — I’ve decided to leave that as-is for now since it’s not harmful
+* I had granted Vercel access to all my GitHub repositories — (Faisal Darbar from the future, NetworkChuck style) Removed that..
 * Deleted the repo directly from GitHub by visiting the repo page and navigating to:
   **Settings** → **Danger Zone** → **Delete this repository**